-Padmini Ray Murray (PhD, Edinburgh) is Research Director at the Art X Company.
+Padmini Ray Murray (PhD, Edinburgh) is a Research consultant at the Art X Company.
 She founded Design Beku (designbeku.in) in 2018, a collective that works towards making design and technology local, decolonial and ethical.
 While in the UK, Padmini (along with Peggy Hughes & Claire Stewart) founded and ran The Electric Bookshop (www.electricbookshop.org) a very successful quarterly event hosted by New Media Scotland (2010-2014) exploring the future of the written word, creativity and technology.
 She was a lead researcher for the Consortium for Research into the Arts, and Technology in Scotland, funded by NESTA UK, to understand the potential offered by digital technologies in the creative industries, including theatre, tourism & cultural heritage.
 Padmini joined the Srishti Institute of Art, Design and Technology in 2015, where she established the first Masters programme in Digital Humanities in India.

 Vidushi Bhatia is a Project Coordinator at the Art X Company.
 A media graduate from Symbiosis Centre for Media & Communication, she has previously worked as a creative producer at Design Fabric, and an Artist Manager at Kulture Shop - a graphic artist collective.
 She’s interested in collaborative and multi-disciplinary projects.